chanikjo/chanikjo.github.io/_pages/projects.md

 <details>
  <summary><span style="font-size:12pt">Abstract </span> </summary>
 <span style="font-size:12.0pt"><span style="color:black">We exploit the adoption of employment protection laws as a quasi-natural experiment to examine how unconditional left-tail income risk influences stock market participation.
 Following adoption, participation rises significantly by 7.9% with a dollar holding increase of $1,627.
 This effect is observed extensively across broad income groups.
 Conversely, when the laws are reversed, participation declines.
 Our results are robust to multiple datasets, a stacked difference-in-differences design, and a border discontinuity design.
-Our calibrated portfolio choice model shows that left-tail income risk alone significantly reduces participation, whereas overall income volatility has a material effect only in the absence of left-tail risk.</span></span>
+Our calibrated portfolio choice model shows that left-tail income risk alone significantly reduces participation, whereas overall income risk has a material effect only in the absence of left-tail risk.</span></span>
 </details>

 <details>